 The 4 Pillars of Work Life Balance

 Have you ever said yes to more activities and responsibilities than you can reasonably handle?
 At work and in your home life, it is easy to get caught in this impossible trap that drains your energy and kills your inspiration.
-Setting priorities, managing your time wisely, staying focused and developing self-care habits are all behaviors that can support more balance and less overwhelm.
+Setting priorities, managing your time wisely, staying focused and developing self-care habits are all behaviors that can support more work life balance and less overwhelm.

 1. Setting Priorities